Cups of coffee

-Since a 9th century Ethiopian goat herder named Kaldi stumbled upon a fruit whose broth gave him lots of energy and terrible breath, people have been using coffee and its caffeine to wake them up in the morning, and keep them focused throughout the day.
-We’ve since discovered caffeine’s naturally occurring presence in tea, chocolate, and Red Bull (Ok, this one is not so natural), and people have been quick to jump to all sorts of different sources for caffeine’s energy.
-But is it safe to consume caffeine during pregnancy?
+Since a 9th-century Ethiopian goat herder named Kaldi stumbled upon a fruit whose broth gave him lots of energy and terrible breath, people have been using coffee and its caffeine to wake them up in the morning and keep them focused throughout the day.
+We’ve since discovered caffeine’s naturally occurring presence in tea, chocolate, and energy drinks (okay, this one is not so natural), and people have been quick to jump to all sorts of different sources for caffeine’s energy.
+So, is it safe to consume caffeine during pregnancy?
 Here’s what you need to know.

 Are there downsides to caffeine during pregnancy?

 Even though caffeine naturally gives you a bunch of energy, some drinks containing caffeine also contain herbal supplements, high amounts of sugar, or other ingredients that aren’t desirable during pregnancy.
 Also, caffeine is a diuretic, which means it’ll increase the frequency with which you need to pee, which is usually already elevated during pregnancy.
-This can lead to dehydration if you don’t drink enough water to replenish yourself.
+This can lead to more bathroom trips (although small amounts won’t dehydrate you, despite what you may have heard).

 Caffeine is most often used as a stimulant to help get you up in the morning, however drinking caffeine later in the day can make getting precious sleep more difficult.
 Like other stimulants, caffeine temporarily raises both heart rate and blood pressure, which may impact you more during pregnancy.
 Both increased heart rate and elevated blood pressure can be risky for some people or lead to complications.